By Conrad Shawcross

 Typical of Shawcross’ work, the idea behind The Optic Cloak was influenced by unexpected references: dazzle camo from first world war ships, artist Bomberg’s cubism, optical illusions and moiré.

-In the case of The Optic Cloak, aluminum panels are overlapped at different angels, creating a surface that shimmers but is disrupted as you move past it.
+In the case of The Optic Cloak, aluminium panels are overlapped at different angels, creating a surface that shimmers but is disrupted as you move past it.

 “When the light is on the same side as you when you come round, it starts to shimmer and gets this optic, disruptive surface, hence the name The Optic Cloak” he says.